Back to Learn

 What Are AI Agents?

 AI agents are AI systems that can take actions autonomously to accomplish goals.
-Unlike chatbots that just respond, agents can browse the web, write code, use tools, and interact with other software.
+Unlike chatbots that just respond, agents can browse the web, write code, use tools, and interact with other software—with minimal human supervision.

 How Agents Differ from Assistants